OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 Labels provide captions to the input fields, describing the information requested from the user.
 You have to bound the Label widget to inputs in forms to allow screen readers to read each input field caption.

-To bind labels with the Forms fields they refer to, perform the following steps:
+To bind labels with the Forms fields they refer to, do the following steps:

 1. Select the **Label** widget in the preview (1)
 1. On the **Properties**, go to the **Input Widget** drop-down, and select the widget to associate the label (2).